axolotl-logic/Oopa/README.md

 ## Overview

-Oopa is a tool for studying password classification through the automated analysis of wordlists.
-It is highly modular, allowing open source contributors to write their own analyzers in Python with minimal effort.
-It supports user-supplied encoding and output can be heavily customized.
+Oopa is an open source tool for studying password classification through the automated analysis of wordlists.
+It is highly modular, allowing open source contributors to write their own analyzers in Python with minimal effort and share with others.
+It supports user-supplied encoding.
+Output can be heavily customized.

 By design, this project has only one direct dependency and that is prettytable.